 - Finally implanting these cells over recipient area and dressing.

-Outcome of this procedure depends on many factors which may depend on patients and technique used.
+The outcome of this procedure depends on many factors which may depend on patients and the technique used.

 These are as follows :